raspberrychris/paddleboardmaster/content/post/paddle-boarding-vs-kayaking.md

 Getting into the water from a kayak is certainly not the easiest thing to do.
 This is where paddleboards can really excel as you can jump in the water for a quick swim and then return to your paddleboard afterwards.

+### Some SUPs can have chair mounts

+If you are looking for a seated position on a paddleboard, then you can actually get a chair mount for some paddleboards which will enable you to sit on a paddleboard in a similar way to which you would do with a kayak.

 ## Why do people like Kayaks?

 ### Protected from the Water, but close to it